top of page

 ARE COURTS DIFFERENT?
 EXPERIMENTAL EVIDENCE FROM THE UNITED STATES (WITH MICHAEL J. NELSON), 2023.
 RESEARCH & POLITICS.
 10(3).
 DOI.

-EVALUATING EXCUSES: HOW THE PUBLIC JUDGES NONCOMPLIANCE (WITH JAY N. KREHBIEL, MICHAEL J. NELSON, AND TARAN SAMARTH), 2023.
+EVALUATING EXCUSES: HOW THE PUBLIC JUDGES NONCOMPLIANCE (WITH JAY N. KREHBIEL, MICHAEL J. NELSON AND TARAN SAMARTH).
+2023.
 JOURNAL OF BEHAVIORAL PUBLIC ADMINISTRATION.
-FORTHCOMING.
+DOI.

-CONDITIONAL CASH TRANSFER PROGRAMS AND CHILD LABOR (WITH GABRIEL CEPALUNI, TAYLOR KINSLEY CHEWNING & MARCO ANTONIO FAGANELLO.)
+CONDITIONAL CASH TRANSFER PROGRAMS AND CHILD LABOR (WITH GABRIEL CEPALUNI, TAYLOR KINSLEY CHEWNING & MARCO ANTONIO FAGANELLO), 2022.
 WORLD DEVELOPMENT, 152:1-15.
 DOI.

 `GOING PUBLIC’ IN COMPARATIVE PERSPECTIVE: PRESIDENTS’ PUBLIC APPEALS UNDER PURE PRESIDENTIALISM (WITH ALEXANDRA COCKERHAM AND JOAN V. JOSEPH), 2019.
 PRESIDENTIAL STUDIES QUARTERLY.
 DOI.